Boeing restructures commercial airplane strategy, marketing

 | NEW YORK

-NEW YORK Boeing Co (BA.N) said on Thursday that it will restructure its commercial airplane strategy and marketing functions, just days after it lost a $9.5 billion (5.9 billion pounds) order in Japan, previously its most secure market.
+NEW YORK Boeing Co (BA.N) said on Thursday that it will restructure its commercial airplane strategy and marketing functions, just days after the company lost a $9.5 billion (5.9 billion pounds) order in Japan, previously its most secure market.

 The action, announced in a memo by Boeing Commercial Airplane Chief Executive Ray Conner that was obtained by Reuters, follows Japan Airlines Co Ltd's (9201.T) decision on Monday to pick Airbus planes to replace its Boeing 777s, rather than the next-generation Boeing 777X model.

+"Boeing is looking at their sales strategy" following the Japanese loss, he added.

-Conner linked the shifts to the retirement of Boeing veteran Mike Bair on November 1.
-Bair is head of the marketing and strategy groups that look at Boeing's long-range commercial airplane market forecasts and design its product line and strategy.
+Conner linked the shifts to the retirement of Boeing veteran Mike Bair, who he said leave November 1, relinquishing his role overseeing the marketing and strategy groups.

-In the new structure, marketing functions under Bair will shift to the sales group and be led by marketing Vice President Randy Tinseth, who will report to global sales chief John Wojick.
+In the new structure, marketing functions under Bair would be shifted to the sales group and led by marketing Vice President Randy Tinseth, who would report to global sales chief John Wojick.

-Bair, 57, joined Boeing in 1979 as an engineer working on aircraft noise for the 767.
-As a rising star of the company, he later went on to build the justification for the aircraft that replaced it, the 787 Dreamliner, which he boasted would be "library quiet".

-He rose to head the 787 Dreamliner program as the company outsourced production of major components to suppliers around the world.
-Bair left that role in 2007, when the program was about six months behind schedule, taking up his current role as chief of market and strategy.
+Bair, a 34-year Boeing veteran who began his career as an engineer, rose to head the 787 Dreamliner program during its initial troubled period, when the company outsourced production of major components to suppliers around the world.

+Bair stepped down as head of the 787 program in 2007, when the program was about six months behind schedule, taking up his current role as chief of market and strategy.

 Production problems ultimately delayed the 787's entry into service by 3-1/2 years beyond its original schedule.
 Since then, the plane has suffered a series of problems, including burning batteries on two Dreamliners that prompted regulators to ground the entire fleet in January.
 Flights resumed in April after Boeing redesigned the battery system.